 First Home Kiwisaver Withdrawal

-Another source of additional funding may be a first home buyers Kiwisaver funds.
-An eligible first home buyer may withdraw all, or part, of their savings to put towards buying their first home if:
+Another source of additional funding may be a first home buyer’s Kiwisaver funds.
+An eligible first home buyer may withdraw most of, or part, of their savings to put towards buying their first home if:

 We recommend that first home buyers consult with their Kiwisaver providers, as not all providers permit this type of withdrawal.
 We also recommend that they discuss whether they can withdraw their Kiwisaver for payment towards the deposit, rather than payment towards the settlement price.
 Like the First Home Grant, a first home buyer can apply for pre-approval which will estimate how much money will be available on withdrawal.